 - Irregular lifestyle

-If you have a lot of ama in your body, you get sick.
-This is where the origin of every disease can be found.
+If you have a lot of ama in your body, you will get sick.
+Here is the origin of every disease.

 - Coronary heart disease

 - metabolic disorders

 - limb or joint pain

 The good news for you: Ama can be eliminated again with a Panchakarma cure.
 Depending on the amount, it may not be the first time, but you'll feel better with each repetition.
 In Ayurveda it is said that if you take three cures a year, you will never get sick.

 The Vaidya, the Ayurveda doctor or Ayurveda therapist takes his time.
 An initial consultation usually lasts an hour, which is completely unthinkable in western medicine.
 The pulse diagnosis, tongue diagnosis and iris diagnosis are important sources of information to find out the relationship between Vata, Pitta and Kapha.
 Medical reports and examination results, if available, are also included.

 Once the diagnosis is made, a treatment plan is drawn up.
 In most cases, the Ayurveda cure begins with the intake of liquid ghee, the Ayurvedic butterfat.
 The amount increases a little bit day by day and depends on the ama load and constitution.
 The ghee is already dissolving the first toxins because it penetrates deep into the tissue via the intestine.